Here’s a video of my unboxing the Châteraisé allergy friendly cake that we bought for Corey’s second birthday. Read on to find out why we love it!

 This is a from Châteraisé, a Japanese patisserie with many wonderful, melt-in-your-mouth desserts all made from dairy and eggs.
-I admit I was a bit skeptical when I found out they had a cake free of eggs, dairy and wheat.
-It looked so yummy in the photos, I just had to email the company for more details on ingredient information and possibility of cross contamination.
+I admit I was a bit sceptical when I found out they had a cake free of eggs, dairy and wheat.
+It looked so yummy in the photos, I just had to email the company for more details on ingredient information and the possibility of cross-contamination.

-A full list of ingredients was sent to me and of course was given the usual ‘best efforts have been made to reduce chance of cross contamination’.
+A full list of ingredients was sent to me and of course, was given the usual ‘best efforts have been made to reduce the chance of cross-contamination’.
 Any allergy mum will tell you that with an answer like is equivalent to saying ‘eat this at your own risk’.
 Because it is a shared facility that produces mainly products with eggs and milk, I was hesitant.
 But after further enquirer into the Japanese’s attention to detail I felt better.

-Boxed and refrigerated from kitchen.
+Boxed and refrigerated from the kitchen.
 No handling of cake except the customer.

 Staff were instructed that they were not allowed to help customers with writing the message on the chocolate plate.
 Hence you can see me getting creative in the video.

-I was told that staff were also not allowed to open and take out the cakes to reduce chances of cross contamination.
+I was told that staff were also not allowed to open and take out the cakes to reduce the chances of cross-contamination.

 Without eggs and milk, a lot of the vegan cakes I’ve tried were dense and dry.
 But this one was a dream!
 Light and fluffy, the strawberry compote was not too sweet.